Skip to main content

 Window Styles and Egress Laws

 You want to be well-informed about these window egress laws when choosing the styles of replacement windows for your home.
-It would be a terrible situation to get incorrect information from a remodeling contractor about your new windows, only to discover through a dangerous experience that they were not in compliance with code.
-This is why we always make sure the homeowners we meet with understand what they can and cannot have in each room of their house BEFORE they make a final decision about replacing their windows.
+It would be terrible to get incorrect information from a remodeling contractor about your new windows, only to discover through a dangerous experience that they were not in compliance with the code.
+This is why we always ensure the homeowners we meet with understand what they can and cannot have in each room of their house BEFORE they decide to replace their windows.

-For example, one of our clients was getting ready to replace some of her larger bedroom windows with picture windows (which don’t open), and counting on some smaller windows to open for ventilation.
-However, even though the smaller windows were big enough for a regular-sized person to fit through, they did not meet the egress law because a firefighter with a pack would not have been able to fit.
-After consulting with our exterior designer, she decided to make sure all her windows had the ability to open as a safety feature.
+For example, one of our clients was getting ready to replace some of her more oversized bedroom windows with picture windows (which don’t open) and counting on some smaller windows to open for ventilation.
+However, even though the smaller windows were big enough for a regular-sized person to fit through, they did not meet the egress law because a firefighter with a pack would not have been able to fit in.
+After consulting with our exterior designer, she ensured all her windows could open as a safety feature.

-Are you thinking about replacing your windows and have further questions about window egress laws?
+Are you considering replacing your windows and have further questions about window egress laws?
 We’d love to help!
 Feel free to post a comment below or contact us directly.

 A button that reads "want to learn more about window replacements?" with a highlighted blue button underneath that reads "click to schedule your free consultation today!"